mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- computes sum of squared values as penalty
 	- better for dealing with correlated features, that you want to retain but with smaller coefficients
 	- tends to shrink all coefficients towards zero but not exactly to zero
-	- differentiable everywhere (even at zero)
+	- differentiable everywhere

 ---

+**question:** Describe at least three methods for hyperparameter optimization.

+answer:

+- we can express hyperparameter optimization as a search-problem
+- search heuristics:
+	- grid search = test equi-distanced values on discrete scale
+	- random search = sample from a distribution, can outperform grid-search
+	- sequential model-based bayesian-optimization (smbo): probabilistic regression model with loss function

+---

-**question:** Explain implications of no free lunch theorem
+**question:** What are the implications of the No Free Lunch theorem?

 answer: